SamT123/CMEECoursework/MP/README.md

 ## About
 Author: Sam Turner

 This directory contains the code and data required to compile my miniproject.
 To perform the analysis and compile the write up, call **run_MiniProject.sh** from within the **code** directory.
 Please allow up to **10 minutes** for the report to compile, as the model fitting take about this long.
+Once the report has compiled, it will be placed as the only item in the **report** directory.

+The directory contains 4 subdirectories:
+**code** contains the required scripts
+**data** contains the initial data, and will be where intermediate data is placed **results** is where the figures will be stored **writeup** is where the writeup will be written to

 ## Requirements